How to Become a Wedding Planner: Everything You Need to Know

-Whether it’s an internship at an agency or simply planning a wedding for free, acquiring in-person experience is key to success in this career.
+Whether it’s an internship at an agency or simply planning a wedding for free, acquiring in-person experience is key to a successful wedding planner career.

 If you can’t score a wedding planner job right away, search for other positions in the wedding industry.
 For example, work for a caterer, florist or decorator.

 “You’ll have the opportunity to work at many different venues, see how different vendors work and experience a lot of weddings,” Orwat says.
 “It’ll also give you an idea of how physically demanding it is to work weddings.”

 You can also try applying at hotels, resorts and country clubs since these places often double as wedding venues.